armada-ths/ais/README.md

 Link (sudo ln -s /home/deployment/ais/ais_nginx.conf /etc/nginx/sites-enabled/) and unlink /etc/nginx/sites-enabled/default
 Add your user to the group www-data with: sudo adduser username www-data

 Other changes:
 If you dont have a local postgresql server, delete lines " from secrets import *" and replace the database entry with:
 'ENGINE': 'django.db.backends.sqlite3',
 'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),

+*WARNING* If you want to upload changes, be sure to make git ignore your local configuration files *WARNING*
 </pre>